wking/swc-boot-camps/GoodProgrammingPractice.md

 # Good Programming Practice

-Yesterday, we finished with a script that simulated predator-prey behavior via an implementation of the Lotka-Volterra equations using NumPy, SciPy and matplotlib.
+We will start with a script that simulates predator-prey behavior via an implementation of the Lotka-Volterra equations using NumPy, SciPy and matplotlib.

-Today we'll clean up that script into a program, exploring aspects of good programming practice along the way.
+We'll clean up that script into a program, exploring aspects of good programming practice along the way.

-## Pull up the `import` statements
+## Conform to style guidelines

 First, we will pull our `import` statements up to the top of our file.